Plumsail/documents-docs/source/user-guide/processes/examples/create-word-and-pdf-documents-from-jotform-zapier.rst

 .. image:: ../../../_static/img/flow/how-tos/create-new-process-plumsail-forms.png
     :alt: generate PDF from Typeform

 Upload the template you're gonna use.
 In this example, we'll create a guest's request.
 And below is our template for it.
-You can download it by `this link <../../../_static/files/flow/how-tos/Create-Word-and-PDF-Request-template.docx>`_.
+You can `download it <../../../_static/files/flow/how-tos/Create-Word-and-PDF-Request-template.docx>`_.

 .. image:: ../../../_static/img/flow/how-tos/create-docx-pdf-template.png